davidhozic/discord-advertisement-framework/docs/source/guide/GUI/quickstart.rst

 The GUI consists of:

 - START and STOP buttons starting and stopping DAF's core,
+- Optional modules tab - Where you can install optional functionallity
 - Schema definition tab - Where you can define accounts, guilds, messages & type of logging:

   - Accounts - Section for defining your accounts (and guilds and messages).